 - $1.44 per month for the 26W CFL

 - $0.39 per month for the 7W LED

-The video below contains more detail on all of the above, as well as demonstrates how to put everything together.
+The video below contains more detail on all of the above, as well as demonstrates how to put everything together for your DIY indoor LED grow light setup.
 We check comments daily, so if you have any questions feel free to leave them below.